-- > Recommend and implement goals, objectives, and practices for providing effective and efficient services. - Administer complex and technical operations, and related programs in an independent and cooperative manner. - Plan, organize, assign, review, and evaluate the work of staff; train staff in work procedures. - > Organize, implement, and direct assigned patrol and enforcement activities. - ➤ Coordinate and perform various law enforcement, emergency medical, fire suppression, and other emergency response and prevention activities. - > Evaluate and develop improvements in operations, procedures, policies, and methods. - Research, analyze, and evaluate new service delivery methods, procedures, and techniques. - > Prepare clear and concise reports, correspondence, policies, procedures, and other written materials. - Analyze, interpret, summarize, and present administrative and technical information and data in an effective manner. - > Interpret, apply, explain, and ensure compliance with Federal, State, and local policies, procedures, laws, and regulations. - ➤ Conduct complex research projects, evaluate alternatives, make sound recommendations, and prepare effective technical staff reports. - ➤ Effectively represent the department and the District in meetings with governmental agencies, community groups, and various businesses, professional, and regulatory organizations, and in meetings with individuals. - Establish and maintain a variety of filing, record keeping, and tracking systems. - Operate modern office equipment including computer equipment and specialized software applications programs. - > Organize and prioritize a variety of projects and multiple tasks in an effective and timely manner; organize own work, set priorities, and meet critical time deadlines. - Make sound, independent decisions within established policy and procedural guidelines. - > Use English effectively to communicate in person, over the telephone, and in writing. - ➤ Use tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines. - Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.
+- > Recommend and implement goals, objectives, and practices for providing effective and efficient services. - Administer complex and technical operations, maintenance, and related programs in an independent and cooperative manner. - ➤ Plan, organize, assign, review, and evaluate the work of staff; train staff in work procedures. - > Organize, implement, and direct assigned maintenance, construction, and resource management activities. - Evaluate and develop improvements in operations, procedures, policies, and methods. - Research, analyze, and evaluate new service delivery methods, procedures, and techniques. - > Prepare clear and concise reports, correspondence, policies, procedures, and other written materials. - Analyze, interpret, summarize, and present administrative and technical information and data in an effective manner. - Interpret, apply, explain, and ensure compliance with Federal, State, and local policies, procedures, laws, and regulations. - > Conduct complex research projects, evaluate alternatives, make sound recommendations, and prepare effective technical staff reports. - ➤ Effectively represent the department and the District in meetings with governmental agencies, community groups, and various businesses, professional, and regulatory organizations, and in meetings with individuals. - Establish and maintain a variety of filing, record keeping, and tracking systems. - Operate modern office equipment including computer equipment and specialized software applications programs. - ➤ Organize and prioritize a variety of projects and multiple tasks in an effective and timely manner; organize own work, set priorities, and meet critical time deadlines. - Make sound, independent decisions within established policy and procedural guidelines. - > Use English effectively to communicate in person, over the telephone, and in writing. - ➤ Use tact, initiative, prudence, and independent judgment within general policy, procedural, and legal guidelines. - Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.